lensesio-workshops/Lenses-MCP-Training-Workshop/README.md

 Hopefully your Claude iteration will give you a result that looks similar to this.
 If he seems way off base send him back to work with a reminder that SQL Studio Processing is different than SQL Studio Syntax.

-Once he's come up with the proper SQL for your processor.
+Step 3: Once he's come up with the proper SQL for your processor.
 Drill down into your Dev cluster and go to the App section.

 ![apps-picker](/images/apps-picker.jpg)